-Scheduling conflicts during finals week sometimes make it impossible for GTAs to proctor for the courses that they would ordinarily.
+Scheduling conflicts during finals week sometimes make it impossible for GTAs to proctor for the courses they would ordinarily.
 As a result, all students holding assistantships (both GTAs and GRAs) will be expected to help with proctoring duties during finals week.
-During the last week of classes the Graduate Secretary will prepare a sign-up sheet and schedule of courses that need proctors.
+During the last week of classes the Graduate Secretary will prepare sign-up sheets for courses needing proctors.